-1. You have the LDAP server up and running and have configured users on it.
+- 1. You have the LDAP server up and running and have configured users on it.
 The LDAP server is accessible to the server with Percona Server for MongoDB installed.
 This document focuses on OpenLDAP server.
-If you use Microsoft Windows Active Directory, refer to the Microsoft Windows Active Directory section for saslauthd configuration.

-- 2. You must place these two servers behind a firewall as the communications between them will be in plain text.
+If you use Microsoft Windows Active Directory section for saslauthd configuration. - 2.
+You must place these two servers behind a firewall as the communications between them will be in plain text.
 This is because the SASL mechanism of PLAIN can only be used when authenticating and credentials will be sent in plain text. - 3.
 You have sudo privilege to the server with the Percona Server for MongoDB installed.